sgjava/detonator/README.md

 Based on OpenJDK 11 LTS, but can generate any target by modifying the templates.
 Currently the DTOs and PKOs support Java 7+.

-Currently Java DTOs and DML SQL are working against H2 and Oracle databases.
+Currently Java DTOs and PKOs are working against H2 and Oracle databases.
 DeTOnator is in the very early stages of development, but I wanted to put it out there for others to look at.
 Feel free to make suggestions in the issues section of this project.